apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/01-users-and-groups.md

 ## Really basic permissions

-In the getting started tutorials, we saw this in `app.js`:
+In the getting started tutorials, you saw this in `app.js`:

 {% code-tabs %}
 {% code-tabs-item title="app.js" %}